al-becker/deep_learning_notebooks/README.md

-Some notebooks created while experimenting with deep learning.
+Some notebooks created while experimenting with machine learning.
 Data and models are not contained.
 Links to the data are provided within the notebook.
 You have to train models for yourself.